Kim Kardashian Kimoji Merch Includes Marijuana Rolling Papers, A Butt Pool Float, And ‘Still Drunk’ Flasks

 A post shared by KIMOJI (@kimoji) on

-Kim claims the line is festival-friendly, including middle finger Kimoji and ‘LIT’ word bubble drug “baggie” bandanas.
+Kim claims the line is festival-friendly, including middle finger Kimoji and “LIT” word bubble drug “baggie” bandanas.
 Festival-goers attending concerts in dry, dusty areas often wear bandanas to cover their faces.
 However, aside from her husband Kanye West’s concerts, Kim Kardashian isn’t exactly the concert extraordinaire herself.

 KIMOJI.com #kim #kimkardashian #kimkardashianwest #kimksnapchat #kimksnapchats #kimkardashiansnapchat #kkw #london #paris #milan #newyork #la #miami #atlanta #kimye #kuwtk #kardashians #snapchat #lifestyle #kimoji #merchandise #festivaldrop #summerfun